-Fort William is a port town (the 2nd largest) in Scotland's Highlands.
-Fort William (population around 11,000) is Scottish Highlands' 2nd largest town - following only Inverness (47,000).
-It is also a major tourist destination, featuring popular sites, such as the Aonach Mor mountain (to the east), the Glen Coe valley (to the south), and Glenfinnan (in the Lochaber area to the west).
+Fort William is a port town in Scotland's Highlands.
+By population (around 11,000) it is ranked Scottish Highlands' second-largest - following only Inverness (47,000).
+It is also a major tourist travel destination featuring popular sites, such as the mountain called Ben Nevis (to the east), Glencoe valley (to the south) and the Glenfinnan viaduct (to the west).

-Due to the proximity to Ben Nevis and other Munro mountains, Fort William is a centre for hillwalking and climbing.
+Due to the proximity to Ben Nevis (the UK's highest mountain at 4410 ft / 1344 m) and other Munro mountains, Fort William is a centre for hillwalking and climbing.
 It is also famous for its nearby downhill mountain bike track.
-It's the start/end of both West Highland Way (Milngavie-Fort William) and Great Glen Way (walk/cycle way Fort William-Inverness).
+It's the start/end of both West Highland Way (Milngavie-Fort William) and Great Glen Way (walk/cycleway Fort William-Inverness).

-- In a celebration of mountains and the unique culture surrounding them, as well as in recognition of the huge importance of walking and climbing tourism to Fort William, the Fort William Mountain Festival is organized there annually.
-For a few years, the volunteer-led festival had concentrated mostly around film.
-However, starting in Year of Highland Culture-Highland 2007, the scope was expanded, and dropped the word 'film' from the title.
+In a celebration of mountains and the unique culture surrounding them, as well as in recognition of the huge importance of walking and climbing tourism to Fort William, the Fort William Mountain Festival is organized there annually.

 Fort William tours, shore excursions, hotels